 The GORE® VIABAHN® Endoprosthesis has an extremely strong, growing body of clinical data in the category of complex SFA lesions.

-Positive results from a prospective, multicenter Investigational Device Exemption (IDE) Clinical Study of the GORE® VIABAHN® Endoprosthesis with PROPATEN Bioactive Surface** in Japan were presented at the Vascular Interventional Advances 2016 (VIVA) Conference.
+Positive results from a prospective, multicenter Investigational Device Exemption (IDE) Clinical Study of the GORE® VIABAHN® Endoprosthesis with PROPATEN Bioactive Surface* in Japan have been published by the Journal of Vascular Surgery.
 The study demonstrated:

 - 88% 12-month primary patency in long, complex SFA lesions (n = 103)1

 The Gore Japan IDE Clinical Study** has once again proven that the GORE® VIABAHN® Endoprosthesis effectively covers and seals off diseased tissue, enabling high patencies regardless of lesion length.
 This clinical study demonstrates that endoluminal bypass continues to be an essential component of a physician’s toolkit for treating complex SFA disease.